Zynith0/dotfiles/README.md

 I'm currently in the process of rewriting my entire config, so this repository will be a way to keep track of everything I do, and allow other people to use it!
 If you do end up using them, I really hope you like them!

+My configuration is heavily based off of theprimeagen's hyprland config, so if you like his I think you'll like mine! (no previews yet >:3)

 The main features are:
 - Configurations for the colemak-dh layout
 - Rose-pine as a colorscheme